Michael Brown (The Left Banke, Montage, Stories and The Beckies)

 number ("Grand Pianist" sort of a Michael Brown's Song)

-and a happy time nuclear bomb tune ("Wake Up Jimmy (Something Is
+and the happy time nuclear bomb tune "Wake Up Jimmy (Something Is

 Steve Martin's cool

 name and ability to blow the listener away.
-Chapman has a more
+Chapman had a more

-fragile tone, and his range is not as great.
+fragile tone, and lacks Martin's range.
 Ironically, this album

-would have benefited from some of the heavy-handed orchestration of
+would have benefited from some of Too's heavy-handed orchestration.
+The

 decision to have Bob Steurer sing lead on a couple of songs is a

-mistake, as his voice is rather thick and he even hits some wrong
+mistake; his voice is rather thick and he even sings wrong

 notes in "Men are Building Sand".
 Because the band